feast-dev/feast/docs/reference/alpha-cached-online-predictions.md

 ## Alternatives / Expanding Scope

-In the future, we are looking to add support for being able to call KServe or another model inference endpoint in the On Demand Feature View directly.
+In the future, we will look to add support for calling KServe or another model inference endpoint in the On Demand Feature View directly.
 This will allow for more flexibility in the models that can be served and still get the benefits of caching scores in the Feature Store.